DeFiCh/pinkpaper/loan/README.md

 1. `setcollateraltoken TOKEN FACTOR PRICE_FEED_ID [ACTIVATE_AFTER_BLOCK]`
     - `TOKEN`: Token must not be the same decentralized token is issued by the same operator's loan program.
-    - `FACTOR`: A number between `0` to `1`, inclusive. `1` being 100% collaterization factor.
+    - `FACTOR`: A number between `0` to `1`, inclusive. `1` being 100% collateralization factor.
     - `PRICE_FEED_ID`: Price feed from [oracle](../oracle) that is being used to price the token.
     - `ACTIVATE_AFTER_BLOCK` _(optional)_: If set, this will only be activated after the set block.
-The purpose is to allow good operators to provide sufficient warning to their users should certain collaterization factors need to be updated.
+The purpose is to allow good operators to provide sufficient warning to their users should certain collateralization factors need to be updated.
     - This very same transaction type is also used for updating and removing of collateral token, by setting the factor to `0`.

 1. `setgentoken DATA`